License GuideSOC 17-1022

 Read more

-Land surveyors must complete continuing education to renew their license.
-Your state's board sets the hour requirement and mandates specific topics (usually ethics and state law).
-Check your board's renewal rules to confirm what you need before your deadline.
+Land surveyors need continuing education to renew their licenses.
+Your state board sets the specific hours required and which topics you must cover, typically including ethics and state laws.
+Check your board's renewal requirements to confirm your obligations.

 Is This For You